JosephineBiedermann/Week7Project/README.md

 # Ironhack Project Case Study - GNOD 🎼 🎧 🎙️
 by [Josephine Biedermann](https://github.com/JosephineBiedermann), May 2021

-## Purpose: Building a tool that recommends a song to a user depending on a song put in by the user.
+## Building a tool that recommends a song to the user based on the users input.

 ## Table of content